venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_diode_emulation.md

 The region bounded by the green pair of markers denote the zone where EPWM2 is out of DEACTIVE mode.
 How?
 Observe the PWMSYNCOUT coming before the instance marked by first green marker, EPWM2A was still in the DEACTIVE mode as TripHorTripL was high.
 On occurrence of this PWMSYNC (marked by first green), since TripHorTripL goes low, DEACTIVE flag will get cleared and EPWM2A starts following the normal AQ actions (take EPWM4A as reference).
-Recall that we have configured EPWM0 and EPWM1 such that they alternate their AQ actions after a period of 5 and 10 TBPRDs respectively.
+Recall that we have configured EPWM0 (EPWM7 in case of AM261x-LP) and EPWM1 such that they alternate their AQ actions after a period of 5 and 10 TBPRDs respectively.
 This is the reason why we see that TripHorTripL remains LOW for min(5, 10) i.e. 5 PWMSYNCs.
 After that again EPWM2 enters into DEACTIVE mode.

 Channel B: